 Normally, you can get system performance data using the Windows Task Manager as well.
 But that data is separated and grouped by tabs and you may lose track of what you were doing switching among the tabs.
 Plus getting the Task Manager to work in real-time (or with a second’s delay) is sometimes very heavy on the computer resources.
-Moo0 System Monitor is a PC performance monitor software that allows for monitoring system performance and to see what process is eating up your computer resources.
+Moo0 System Monitor is a PC performance monitor software that allows for monitoring system performance and see what process is eating up your computer resources.

-Moo0 System Monitor
+Moo0 System Monitor for PC

-The right click menu also offers plenty of options for choosing Colors other than the size and shape of the Moo0 System Monitor window.
+The right-click menu also offers plenty of options for choosing Colors other than the size and shape of the Moo0 System Monitor window.
 You can also select Transparency and if you wish to keep the window Always On The Top.

-To change the shape of Moo0 System Monitor Interface, right click on the window and click Layout and select the type of Layout you want.
-It has three vertical options, three horizontal and three box options.
+To change the shape of Moo0 System Monitor Interface, right-click on the window and click Layout and select the type of Layout you want.
+It has three vertical options, three horizontal, and three box options.
 The last option under Layout is Cell Width.

 If you feel the data is crammed within the columns, you can increase the cell width.
 Remember that that will have an effect on total space occupied by the system monitor if you intend to keep it on top as a sidebar on applications to see which app process is being used by the CPU.

 To change the default black color, again right-click and select Skin.
 From the list of available skins, select one that suits your eyes.
 The default one is black and a bit hard on the eyes so if you are to keep it on the top, I recommend changing it to blue or something that does not strain your eyes.

 The default fields set by Moo0 System Monitor are CPU, Free memory, CPU Temperature, Hard Disk Temperature, Data Transfer on the Network (Internet), and Total Up Time of the computer.
 You can add more fields and even remove the default fields if you wish.